Best Time to Eat Eggs for Weight Loss

 How Eggs Can Help With Weight Loss

 Why does stable blood sugar matter for weight loss?
 Variable blood sugar with spikes means your pancreas releases more insulin to bring blood sugar down to normal levels.
-Insulin is an anabolic hormone and promotes fat storage.7 You need insulin to do its job, but too much insulin can encourage weight gain
+Insulin is an anabolic hormone and promotes fat storage.
+You need insulin to do its job, but too much insulin can encourage weight gain.12

-• Eggs keep you fuller longer.
-Since eggs are a good source of protein, they tend to be digested slower, which also helps you feel fuller in between meals.
+• Eggs Keep You Fuller Longer: Since eggs are a good source of protein, they tend to be digested slower, which also helps you feel fuller between meals.
 Compare that to eating a muffin or low-fiber cereal for breakfast, where you probably feel hungry an hour later.
-Less hunger keeps you from overeating at your next meal.
+Less hunger keeps you from overeating at your next meal, reducing your overall calorie intake.

-One study found that people who ate eggs for breakfast felt more satisfied and consumed fewer calories throughout the day than those who ate a carb-heavy breakfast.8 Another study found that people who ate eggs for breakfast as part of a weight management program lost more weight and body fat than those who ate a high-carb breakfast.9
+One study found that people who ate eggs for breakfast felt more satisfied and consumed fewer calories throughout the day than those who ate a carb-heavy breakfast.
+Another study found that people who ate eggs for breakfast as part of a weight management program lost more weight and body fat than those who ate a high-carb breakfast.13, 14

-• Eggs support a healthy metabolism.
-Since eggs are a good source of protein, they support healthy muscle mass.
-More lean muscle tissue keeps your metabolism firing throughout the day, which means your burn more calories even at rest.10
+• Eggs Support a Healthy Metabolism: Since eggs are a good source of protein, they support healthy muscle mass.
+More lean muscle tissue keeps your metabolism firing throughout the day, so you burn more calories even at rest.

-It also takes more energy to break down protein than fat or carbohydrates, so eating eggs could increase your calorie burn because they contain protein.11
+It also takes more energy to break down protein than fat or carbohydrates, so eating eggs could increase your calorie burn because they contain protein.16

 How Many Eggs Can You Eat Each Day?